 Bread and bakery products are booming in Asia, and possibly nowhere more so than in China.
 The consumption of bread and bakery products grew from a mere 2KG per person to 6KG per person today, and will grow to 10KG per person by 2020.
-For us at Larive International, this provided a solid basis to bring together a consortium of companies in the value chain of industrial bakeries, to jointly position the Dutch expertise in this sector in China.
+For Larive International, this provided a solid basis to bring together a consortium of companies in the value chain of industrial bakeries, to jointly position the Dutch expertise in this sector in China.
 Hence, BakeryTechChina was born in 2016.

 When thinking about bakery products and bread, Chinese consumers tend to think about the classical shape of a croissant or even a French loaf.
 Hence, countries like France and Germany appear in the imagination of the consumer.